nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 [ListCommand](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/src/main/java/seedu/address/logic/commands/ListCommand.java)
 lists the Tags stored in `AddressBook` and shows them as `TagCard` which is contained in `TagListPanel`.
-ListCommand shouldn't take in any argument. `CommandException` will be thrown if the user's input contains an argument.
+ListCommand shouldn't take in any argument.
+A `CommandException` will be thrown if the user's input contains an argument.

 ListCommand updates the `ObservableList<Tag>` by using `java.util.function.predicate`.

 ### Internal File Explorer

-Internal File Explorer is a simple file explorer that supports viewing files on your PC.
+Internal File Explorer is a simple file explorer that supports viewing files on your computer.
 It contains a `CurrentPath` that represents the directory the explorer is viewing, as well as a `FileList` of the children files under that directory.
-The users can use `CdCommand` to change the current directory of the explorer, so he or she can view files under different directories.
+The user can use `CdCommand` to change the current directory of the explorer, so he or she can view files under different directories.

 The purpose of implementing Internal File Explorer is to make tagging files easier by supporting tagging files using their relative paths (*e.g. the file name*).
 This can make tagging files easier especially when the user wants to tag multiple files